Mcast77/CS305_Module05/README.md

 - [ ] Have the teammates play their part
 - [ ] Repeate the last five steps for the other members' respository
 - [ ] Finish Module ~~four~~ Five

+# Changes
+This change was made for CS305 Module 5 - Nathan Chan